shivahanifi/attentive-object-detection/src/demo_aod_explained.md

   - `contourIdx`: index of contours (useful when drawing individual contour.
 To draw all contours, pass -1)
   - Remaining arguments are color, thickness etc

+-  Bounding Rectangle
+    There are two types of bounding rectangles:
+    1. Straight Bounding Rectangle

+        It doesn't consider the rotation of the object.
+So area of the bounding rectangle won't be minimum.
+        ```
+        cv.boundingRect(array)
+        ```
+    2. Rotated Rectangle

+        Here, bounding rectangle is drawn with minimum area, so it considers the rotation also.
+        ```
+        cv.minAreaRect(points)
+        ```
+        It returns a Box2D structure which contains following details - ( center (x,y), (width, height), angle of rotation ).

 ## Errors
 1. YARP (namespace, detect, ports)